seanwryan/SportsScoreboard-SignalR/README.md

 cd SportsScoreboard-SignalR
 3. Run the project:
 dotnet run
-4. Open your browser and go to http://localhost:5048 (or the specified port).
+4. Open your browser and go to http://localhost:5048.

 Future Enhancements
 User Authentication: Implement user authentication to allow users to manage only their own score entries.